aristanetworks/avd-workshops/workshops/vscode.md

 ![Folder Open](assets/images/vscode_open_folder.png){: style="width:400px"}

+Re-open a new terminal window.

 Next click on the `Source Control` icon in the Activity Bar, and then click `Initialize Repository`.

 ![Init Repo](assets/images/vscode_init_repo.png){: style="width:300px"}

 This is equivalent to running `git init` from within that directory.

-Several things just happened and VS Code is giving us a visual representation to an repository that has been newly created.
+Several things just happened.
+VS Code is giving us a visual representation of the newly created Git repository.
 The `Source Control` icon now shows a blue dot with a `6`.
-This is indicates there a 6 files that have changed or in this case are currently untracked, represented by the capital `U` next to each file.
+This is indicates there a 6 untracked, represented by the capital `U` next to each file.

 Also, in the bottom left corner of status bar we can see we are on the `main`* branch.